-bootchart.conf — Boot performance analysis graphing tool configuration file
+bootchart.conf, bootchart.conf.d — Boot performance analysis graphing tool configuration files

 When starting, systemd-bootchart will read the

 Each configuration file in these configuration directories shall be named in

 /etc/ override files with the same name in